Orange Beach Softball Eyes Historic Sixth Straight Title

 Orange Beach is one successful state tournament away from several records, including the sixth straight title.
 No team has won more than five in a row, last accomplished by perennial softball power Pisgah in 2001-05.

-Alexander also said his team is closing in on the season record for home runs for all classifications, chasing the 89 dingers hit by G.W.
+Alexander also said his team is closing in on the season record for home runs for all classifications with 85, chasing the 89 dingers hit by G.W.
 Long in 2019.

 Ironically, if McMullan might need some pitching help in Oxford, Alexander chuckled when reminded that all of his other pitchers are undefeated.